delaford/game/README.md

 Create a directory called `navarra` in your terminal.
 Preferrably in `~/code` or some sort.

-Go to `/navarra` and now type the following, in your terminal:
+OK, so now go to `~/code/navarra` and now type the following, in your terminal:

       $ git clone https://github.com/Navarra/game
       $ cd game